arpitkumar2004/vim2vsc_json/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 If you encounter issues or have suggestions, feel free to open an issue or create a pull request.
-Contact

-For questions or feedback, please reach out at: [kumararpit17773@gmail.com] or via GitHub issues.